ShadowTheHedgehogHacking/2P-ShdTH/README.md

 Story Mode, Select Mode, Expert Mode, Last Story.

 ## Currently working on:
+* Segments with automated spline sections (e.g. hang-rail in Circus Park) leaves other player behind
 * Display P2 UI components (Ring count, Ammo count)
-* nukkoro2.inf spawn positions for every level
 * Fixing vehicles alter P1's camera if P2 uses it

-## Problems
+## Problems (To be fixed)
-* Some levels default spawn positions cause instant death for P2

 * Certain vehicles alter P1's camera if P2 uses it
 * Turrets alter P1's camera if P2 uses it
 * Some segments where a vehicle is required will not have enough distance to cause a respawn
-* Segments with automated spline sections (e.g. hang-rail in Circus Park) leaves other player behind
 * Warphole object leaves other player behind
 * Chaos control will leave other player behind; if P2 activates P1's camera is altered*
 * Gravity switches on Space Gadget only alter P1's gravity